-These healthy Baked Sheet Pan Nachos have a tender potato base and are topped with black beans, cheese, salsa and (optional!) spinach.
-They’re a total family dinner hit—and are so easy to prep ahead of time to make getting dinner on the table possible on even busy days.
+These Healthy Sheet Pan Nachos have a tender potato base and are topped with black beans, cheese, salsa, and (optional!) greens.
+They’re easy to prep ahead and are safer for toddlers than regular nachos.

 healthy loaded potato nachos on sheet pan

-The first time I made potato nachos, it was simply a way to use up the abundance of potatoes that we’d grown in our garden.
-(We tend to be a little overeager with our planting!)
-But I soon realized that this was a meal that everyone in my house loved and that it was a safe way to serve nachos to even my younger toddler who can’t yet handle the texture of a crunchy tortilla chip.
+The first time I made sheet pan nachos, it was simply a way to use up the abundance of potatoes that we’d grown in our garden.
+But I soon realized that this was a meal that everyone in my house loved.

-The sliced potato base is soft and tender, which makes it perfect for little kids, but it actually makes for an excellent base for the loaded nacho toppings.
+The sliced potato base is soft, tender, and nutritious—which makes it perfect for little kids, and actually makes for an excellent base for the loaded nacho toppings.

 Ingredients You Need

-To make this recipe you’ll need the following ingredients.
+To make this healthy Sheet Pan Nachos recipe you’ll need the following ingredients.

 • Potatoes: I typically use buttery Yukon Gold potatoes in this recipe since they have a nice texture, but you can really use any medium or small potato.
 (I don’t love Russet potatoes here since they are sometimes grainy.)